huuaho/umg-headless/docs/codebase/packages/api/hooks/useArticles.ts.md

 # packages/api/hooks/useArticles.ts

-**Purpose:** Client-side React hook that fetches articles for a category with loading/error state and a refetch function.
+**Purpose:** Client-side React hook that fetches articles for a category (or the newest articles site-wide when no category is given) with loading/error state and a refetch function.

 ## Responsibilities
 - Wraps `fetchArticles()` from [client.ts](../client.ts.md) in `useState`/`useEffect`/`useCallback`.